Mark Warner Ski Glossary

 Bindings are the fixtures that attach your boots to your skis or snowboard.
 Bindings are set to a skier’s ability, height and weight and it is essential to seek assistance from a certified ski technician to have bindings mounted and adjusted so they operate safely.

 Black is the colour used to mark the most difficult runs to ski on the slopes and should only be tackled once skiers and boarders can confidently handle red runs.
-Black runs are usually steep and may or may not be groomed or could be groomed for moguls This is quite a wide classification; black runs can be only marginally more difficult than a red, or very steep avalanche chutes like the Couloirs of Courchevel.
+Black runs are usually steep and may or may not be groomed or could be groomed for moguls This is quite a wide classification; black runs can be only marginally more difficult than a red or very steep chutes.

 Blue is the colour used to mark moderate runs.
 These easy runs are almost always well groomed, or on such a shallow slope that grooming is not needed.